facundoolano/advenjure/README.md

 You can see the code for a working example in the [advenjure-example](https://github.com/facundoolano/advenjure-example) repository and play it online [here](https://facundoolano.github.io/advenjure).

+For a fully fledged game see [House Taken Over](https://github.com/facundoolano/house-taken-over).

 ## Installation

 Add the following to your project map as a dependency: